jimbaker/talks/cloud-computing-guest-lecture.md

 # Contrast: use your own servers

 * You might just choose Docker or Vagrant
+* You will see similar emphasis on programmability, even similar APIs
+* Can control uniformly with cloud virtualization services like libcloud and JClouds

 # "docker docker docker" talk at the OpenStack Vancouver Summit